 Design Component & Criteria Approaching Meets Exceeds Instructional Strategies 30% Provides a list of instructional strategies the teacher will use in lesson.
 Provides strategies for ELs to have access to academic language AND how vocabulary is covered in the lesson Provides an anticipatory set, stated objective, input - modeling, check for understanding, guided practice, independent practice and closure activity for lesson with a written script of what the teacher will say and do including the times needed for each step. & describes how the academic language AND vocabulary will be taught and/or reviewed The instructional strategies not only provide a written script for what the teacher will do and say in the anticipatory set, stated objective, input - modeling, check for understanding, guided practice, independent practice and closure, but scaffolds are provided for English Language Learners and students with special needs, i.e. graphic organizers, flipped instruction & provides description of how the academic language AND vocabulary connects to prior and future lessons Student Activities 10% Describes what the students will do during the anticipatory set, stated objective, input modeling, check for understanding, guided practice, independent practice and closure activities of the lesson.
 Describes what the students will do during the anticipatory set, stated objective, input modeling, check for understanding, guided practice, independent practice and closure activities of the lesson that are student centered with multiple opportunities for the instructor to check for understanding and provides times for each activity.
-The student activities not only describe what the students will do during the anticipatory set, stated objective, input modeling, check for understanding, guided practice, independent practice and closure activities, but describes the criteria expectations that the students will have to meet for each activity.
+The student activities not only describe what the students will do during the anticipatory set , stated objective , input modeling , check for understanding , guided practice , independent practice and closure activities, but describes the criteria expectations that the students will have to meet for each activity.
 Resources 10% All instructional materials needed to implement the lesson are listed.
-An APA-formatted reference is provided for each of the three multicultural resources chosen that are appropriate for the content area and English learners All instructional materials that are needed to implement the lesson listed and described. & a 1-2 sentence brief description of each multicultural resource is provided AND at least one resource is clearly incorporated into the SDAIE lesson plan All materials that are needed for the lesson are listed and provided, such as power point, graphic organizer, sample student work, assignment rubric, quiz the lesson delineates how the resources are used for equitable and socially just teaching
+An APA- formatted reference is provided for each of the three multicultural resources chosen that are appropriate for the content area and English learners All instructional materials that are needed to implement the lesson listed and described . & a 1-2 sentence brief description of each multicultural resource is provided AND at least one resource is clearly incorporated into the SDAIE lesson plan All materials that are needed for the lesson are listed and provided, such as power point, graphic organizer, sample student work, assignment rubric, quiz & the lesson delineates how the resources are used for equitable and socially just teaching

-Design Component & Criteria Approaching Meets Exceeds Self- Provides a Provides a copy of the rubric Provides a copy of the rubric with the Evaluation copy of the with the lesson plan that lesson plan that not only highlights or 10% will be rubric with the highlights or circles the circles the evaluated criteria for each deducted lesson plan. evaluated criteria for each lesson component, but provides if not included lesson component. written explanation for each area.
+Design Component & Criteria Approaching Meets Exceeds Self- Evaluation 10% will be deducted if not included Provides a copy of the rubric with the lesson plan.
+Provides a copy of the rubric with the lesson plan that highlights or circles the evaluated criteria for each lesson component.
+Provides a copy of the rubric with the lesson plan that not only highlights or circles the evaluated criteria for each lesson component, but provides written explanation for each area.